 For a more local flood that affects your house alone or maybe some neighbours as well, you will be dealing with the clean-up on your own.
 Hopefully you will get help from your insurer too but that depends on the cause of the flood as follows:

 - Sewer Back-up: this is a very unpleasant flood to handle and it is not covered by standard home insurance.
-Optional protection can be added to your policy.
+Optional protection for sewer backup can be added to your policy.

 - Burst Water Pipe: if one of your plumbing pipes should burst or an appliance leak in your home, the damage is covered by most home insurance policies.